 If Options doesn't take ownership of the investment(s), and it/they continue to be held in Mr S' SIPP, there will be ongoing fees in relation to the administration of that SIPP.
-Mr S would not be responsible for those fees if Options hadn't accepted the transfer of his personal pensions into the SIPP.
+Mr S would not be responsible for those fees if Options hadn't accepted the transfer of his personal pension into the SIPP.
 So, I think it is fair and reasonable that Options must waive any SIPP fees until such a time as Mr S can dispose of the investment(s) and close the SIPP.

-3.1 Pay compensation to Mr S for any loss he has suffered as calculated in (1.1).
+3. Pay compensation to Mr S for any loss he has suffered as calculated in (1).

-If the redress calculation for Mr S' defined benefit scheme transfer demonstrates a loss, as explained in policy statement PS22/13, and set out in DISP App 4, Options should:
+If the redress calculation demonstrates a loss, as explained in policy statement PS22/13, and set out in DISP App 4, Options should: